 The best part of these programs is that they come with a workout calendar that your clients can follow.
 I will show you an example of the P90x workout schedule calendar and how you can use it with your clients.
 Let’s jump right into it!

 21 Day Fix review.
 What is the 21 Day Fix?

 The 21 day fix is a three-week exercise and diet program to shock your body into losing fat and getting toned as quickly as possible.
 This program is brought to you by Autumn Calabrese and beach body who make other well-known programs such as insanity and P90X, PiYo, Cize, and others.
 This is a fantastic workout program for your female personal training clients.
 This is a good workout program if they want to get in decent shape in only three weeks.

 Overall the program consists of two separate DVDs that contain six complete workouts in total.
 Each workout session lasts 30 min.
-Your clients will be expected to do one 30 min. session every day for three weeks in order to really push your body to change.
+Your clients will be expected to do one 30 min.
+Session every day for three weeks to push your body to change.

 - Lower body fix: Has a strong emphasis on training your glutes, hamstrings, and quadriceps.

 - Upper body fix: Mostly targets your chest, back, shoulders and arms with some additional abdominal exercises thrown in the mix.